9-1 indicative grades

 Pearson Steps mapped to indicative grades for A level Maths

 We’re really excited about this work and its potential for helping teachers and students.
 It is, however, important to understand that this mapping is for guidance only to support teachers’ own predictions of progress and is not an accurate predictor of grades.
 We will continually update our Progression Maps, the Scale and indicative grade mapping to reflect the changes to national subject entry patterns and performance that inform our best estimates.
-The latest review took place in September 2017, with no changes needed to the initial mapping shown above.
+The latest review for A level Maths and GCSE Maths took place in August 2019, with no changes needed to the initial mappings shown above.

 Our Pearson Progression Scale is criterion referenced.
 If a student can perform a task or demonstrate a skill, we say they are working at a certain Step according to the criteria.
 Teachers can mark assessments and issue results with reference to these criteria which do not depend on the wider cohort in any given year.
 For GCSE exams, all Awarding Organisations set the grade boundaries with reference to the strength of the cohort in any given year.
 For more information about how Edexcel set grade boundaries, go to: